Dominican Republic

 Through our partnership with local nonprofit organization, called the Dominican Starfish Foundation, we are working to help strengthen and build community capacity to achieve optimal health and wellbeing.

+Our next trip to the Dominican Republic is scheduled for February 8-15, 2026.
 If you are interested in joining us, please contact Savannnah Daines or complete our trip registration form.